NITCbase/nitcbase.github.io/docs/Design/B+ Tree Layer.md

     /******Creating a new B+ Tree ******/

-    // get a free leaf block.
+    // get a free leaf block using constructor 1 to allocate a new block IndLeaf rootBlockBuf;

-    IndLeaf rootBlockBuf;
+    // (if the block could not be allocated, the appropriate error code
+    //  will be stored in the blockNum member field of the object)

     // declare rootBlock to store the blockNumber of the new leaf block int rootBlock = rootBlockBuf.getBlockNum();